 That July night, he had gone to see “Maximum Overdrive,” a horror movie based on a Stephen King novel.

-They hardly talked, but the guy seemed normal–except when, recounts the ranger, he asked to be let out on the side of a road that was nowhere near any house.
+They hardly talked, but the guy seemed normal—except, recounts the ranger, when he asked to be let out on the side of a road that was nowhere near any house.

-“But what I saw made no sense,” he asserts in the book. “suddenly, this thing jumped the fence, coming within three feet of the passenger side of the car.
+“But what I saw made no sense,” he asserts in the book.
+“Suddenly, this thing jumped the fence, coming within three feet of the passenger side of the car.
 The creature was white from head to foot and ran on all fours.

 “Its overall form appeared like that of a greyhound, except much larger.
 It was about four or so feet tall to the top of its back.
 I couldn’t tell if its feet were actually touching the ground or not.
 It had canine-like features, including a long snout like a dog’s or wolf’s.